 The Land Conservancy is leading a long-term project to restore oak barrens and oak forest habitat in an area of the preserve that was previously a plantation of red pine.
 Similar restoration projects are planned for the old pasture on the south end of the property.

 Much of this property has a history of intensive use.
 By the 1930s, the western half of the property had been clearcut and was likely used as a pasture.
 The eastern half of the property remained more intact, but was partially logged.

 In 1960, Reg Cridler purchased the property and soon afterward planted several acres of pine in the old pasture.
-Mr. Cridler also built a small log cabin (which remains on the preserve today) and dug two ponds adjacent to Lee Creek in the northwest corner of the property.
+Along with his daughter Anne, he built a small log cabin that remains on the preserve today.
+Mr. Cridler also dug two ponds adjacent to Lee Creek in the northwest corner of the property.
 A now-defunct system of pipes and pumps diverted water from the creek and adjacent wetlands to a nearby house on Vergennes Street.
 Despite the changes in the land, Mr. Cridler appreciated the property for its natural character and rustic feel.

 The property remained in the Cridler family until 1999, when the family sold the land to the Wege Foundation.
 The Land Conservancy worked with the Wege Foundation to acquire ownership of the property, creating the Land Conservancy’s first nature preserve in the Lowell area.